lkrryba/reading-journal/README.md

 5. 💼 **There's No Such Thing As An Easy Job** by Kikuko Tsumura ~ Woman explores five unusual jobs
 6. 🏃 **The Perfect Escape** by Leah Konen ~ Vacation thriller with unexpected turns
 7. 🌊 **Malibu Rising** by Taylor Jenkins Reid ~ Family drama set against 1980s Malibu backdrop
-8. 👻 **How to Disappear** by Sharon Huss Roat ~ Teen learns you can't run from yourself
+8. 👻 **How to Disappear** by Gillian McAllister ~ A story about a 14-year-old girl who witnesses a murder but then gives a false statement in court
 9. 😨 **The Gift of Fear** by Gavin de Becker ~ Trusting intuition for personal safety
 10. 🧹 **The Maid** by Nita Prose ~ Hotel maid with unique perspective solves a murder
 11. 👯 **Wahala** by Nikki May ~ Nigerian-British friendship dynamics and complexities